Can multipartite entanglement be characterized by two-point connected correlation functions ?: Acknowledgments

-{\bf Acknowledgments --} The authors are pleased to thank Luca Pezzè for many fruitful discussions.
-L.~L. and D. G.~acknowledge financial support by the PRIN project number 20177SL7HC, financed by the Italian Ministry of education and research.
-Work at the University of Strathclyde was supported by the EPSRC Programme Grant DesOEQ (EP/P009565/1), and by the European Union’s Horizon 2020 research and innovation program, under grant agreement No.~817482 PASQuanS.
-Marilù Chiofalo acknowledges support from the MIT-UNIPI program.
+The authors are pleased to thank Michele Burrello and Luca Pezz\`e for many fruitful discussions. \\ L. L. and D. G. acknowledge financial support by the PRIN project number 20177SL7HC, financed by the Italian Ministry of education and research. \\ L. L. and A. S. acknowledge financial support by the Qombs Project [FET Flagship on Quantum Technologies grant n.
+820419]. \\ L. L. acknowledge financial support by a project funded under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.3 - Call for tender No. 341 of 15/03/2022 of Italian Ministry of University and Research funded by the European Union NextGenerationEU, award number PE0000023, Concession Decree No. 1564 of 11/10/2022 adopted by the Italian Ministry of University and Research, CUP D93C22000940001, Project title ”National Quantum Science and Technology Institute” (NQSTI), spoke.\\ This study was also carried out within the National Centre on HPC, Big Data and Quantum Computing - SPOKE 10 (Quantum Computing) and received funding from the European Union Next-GenerationEU - National Recovery and Resilience Plan (NRRP) – MISSION 4 COMPONENT 2, INVESTMENT N. 1.4 – CUP N. I53C22000690001.\\ M. L. Chiofalo acknowledges support from the MIT-UNIPI program. \\ Work at the University of Strathclyde was supported by the EPSRC Programme Grant DesOEQ (EP/P009565/1), and by the European Union’s Horizon 2020 research and innovation program, under grant agreement No.~817482 PASQuanS.